 How to Grill the Best Burgers

 1. Fat = Flavor.
 Use beef that is no leaner than 85%.
 Meat with a higher fat content will be juicier and more flavorful.
 But be aware, patties from higher fat meat will shrink more when they cook.
 If you shop at a grocery store or a butcher that grinds their own beef, choose coarsely ground beef for juicier burgers with a more pleasing texture.
-For ground chicken and turkey burgers, add a little olive oil to the mixture.
+For lean ground chicken and turkey burgers, add a little olive oil to the mixture.

 2. Build Additional Flavor.
 Add just about anything you like to your burger mixture.
 Here are a few flavoring suggestions: